stfc/PSyclone/tutorial/practicals/LFRic/building_code/4_psydata/README.md

 PSyclone on the file ``time_evolution_alg_mod.x90``.

-For this part of the exercise add the ``-s`` flag to the ``psyclone`` invocation in ``Makefile.extract`` and provide the path to your script so that PSyclone will invoke it.
+For this part of the exercise add the ``-s`` flag to the ``psyclone`` invocation in ``Makefile.extract_one`` and provide the path to your script so that PSyclone will invoke it.
 It must start with ``./``, otherwise Python will not find our file.

 Once this is done, you can then create your application using:

-    make -f Makefile.extract
+    make -f Makefile.extract_one

 You need the NetCDF development package installed, the makefiles will be using ``nf-config`` to get the appropriate compiler and linker flags.
 Additionally, compiler and compiler flags can be provided using the environment variables F90 and F90FLAGS:

-    F90=ifort F90flags="-O2 -traceback" make -f Makefile.extract
+    F90=ifort F90flags="-O2 -traceback" make -f Makefile.extract_one

 By default gfortran will be used.
 The Makefile will automatically compile the required PSyData library as well.